Discovering Japan in Spring

 Day 14 Kyoto

-After lunch for those that want to join we will head to Kinkau-ji (golden Pavilion) or explore the streets of Tokyo.
-Tonight we will have our Farewell Group Dinner
+After lunch for those that want to join, we will head to Nara which is 50 minutes by train and we will

-This tour officially concludes after breakfast, for those that want to stay longer there is the options of extending your trip in either Kyoto or Osaka (add on hotel packages available)
+The tour officially concludes after breakfast, for those that want to stay longer there is the options of extending your trip in either Kyoto or Osaka (addon hotel packages available)

-For those of you leaving us today we will help arrange for you to make it to your airport of choice.
+For those of you leaving us today we will pick a time to escort you to the airport when we have all of your flight details.

 Note: Our trip begins at Narita Airport, and concludes at Kansai Airport, Osaka.